Codecademy/docs/content/javascript/concepts/dates/terms/toLocaleDateString/toLocaleDateString.md

 ---
 Title: '.toLocaleDateString()'
 Description: 'Returns a modified string from a given `Date` object, usually for events.
-It is translated to a specific language format according to an event's `locale` and other `options`.'
+It is translated to a specific language format according to an events `locale` and other `options`.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'